 Pete Morse is a partner and the administrator of the Labor & Employment Department in Indianapolis, the firm’s largest office.
 He also co-chairs the firm’s Global Services Practice Group and serves on the firm's Management Committee.

 Dedicating his practice exclusively to management interests, Pete represents employers in virtually all aspects of labor and employment law for a broad client base, including private and public employers ranging in size from 20 to more than 200,000 employees.
 A “full-service” labor lawyer with a regional and national practice, Pete has assisted clients with labor matters in all 50 states.

-Serving as outside general counsel to a number of clients, Pete has been selected for inclusion in The Best Lawyers in America®, named an Indiana Super Lawyer by a panel of his peers, identified as a Continental Who’s Who in the fields of labor & international law, recognized as a "Top Attorney" by The Legal News (identifying the nation's top 3 percent of attorneys), further recognized in Chambers USA: America's Leading Lawyers for Business, and most recently named the "Indiana Labor & Employment Attorney of the Year" by Corporate Intl Magazine.
+Serving as outside general counsel to a number of clients, Pete has been selected for inclusion in The Best Lawyers in America, named on the Indiana Super Lawyers list by a panel of his peers every year since the award’s inception, identified as a Continental Who’s Who in the fields of labor & international law, recognized as a "Top Attorney" by The Legal News (identifying the nation's top 3 percent of attorneys), further recognized in Chambers USA: America's Leading Lawyers for Business, and most recently named “Employment Lawyer of the Year” by The Best Lawyers in America publication (2017) and also "Indiana Labor & Employment Attorney of the Year" by Corporate Intl Magazine.

 Pete graduated with honors from DePauw University where he was active in the Beta Theta Pi fraternity and rode in the Little 500 Bicycle Race.
 He graduated from Vanderbilt Law School where he interned for a federal judge and served as an editor of the Vanderbilt Law Review.
 During his spare time, Pete enjoys a variety of activities including fly-fishing, cycling, and coaching his three children in baseball and softball.